vojta-horanek/cgame/README.md

 # CGame

-Even thought github sees this as objective C it is in C **thank you**
+Making this just for fun to up my skills in C

+*Segmentation fault (core dumped)*